Terry McManus: Music and teaching career

 Although he was teaching full-time, he continued to write and in 1976 another of his songs, "What a Day", was recorded by the Vos Family and used in a promotional campaign to raise funds for the 1976 Montreal Olympics.
 A couple of years later in 1978 McManus began writing children's songs and forwarded the material to Raffi's label Treble Clef.
 The result was a children's album, Scrub-A-Dub U. During an appearance at the Hamilton Folk Festival in 1979, McManus met children's performers Bob Schneider and Fred Penner.
 Penner included McManus' songs on his children's TV show starting the mid-1980s.

-In 1981 McManus was asked by London promoter Don Jones to perform an opening set of material to entertain children at Mr. Dressup appearances.
-With McManus' experience in music legalities he was able to help Mr. Dressup (Ernie Coombs) get out of a bad recording contract and the two hit it off working on their own material together.
+In 1981, London promoter Don Jones asked McManus to perform an opening set of material to entertain children at Mr. Dressup appearances.
+With McManus' experience in music legalities, he was able to help Mr. Dressup (Ernie Coombs) get out of a bad recording contract and the two hit it off working on their own material together.
 The result was the 1982 album Wake up Mr. Dressup with Friend Terry McManus which was released on A & M and led to several national tours by the duo.
-By 1985 Access TV in Calgary approached McManus to write material for their kids' show the Magic Ring' which resulted in 81 songs being used in 39 shows from 1985-1991.
+By 1985, Access TV in Calgary approached McManus to write material for their kids' show the Magic Ring' which resulted in 81 songs being used in 39 shows from 1985-1991.

 In 1986, McManus wrote lyrics to a Rick Wakeman composition called "Heather Carpets" which he re-christened "Heathered Hills".
 He sent the unsolicited finished product off to Rondor Music in the UK and Wakeman and his publishing company liked the version so much they gave McManus a co-writing credit on the lyric version of the song.
 In 1987 McManus, concerned with the lack of representation for songwriters in Canada and the inability to copyright songs in Canada, teamed up with music lawyer Stephen Stohn, (Chair of the Canadian Academy of Recording Arts and Sciences) and Donna Murphy (CIRPA) to revive the long dormant Canadian Songwriters Association to which McManus was elected president for four years before becoming Chairman Of the Board.